Using Your Benefits

-Montgomery GI Bill Active Duty (MGIB-AD) For active duty members who enroll and pay $100 per month for 12 months and are then entitled to receive a monthly education benefit once they have completed a minimum service obligation.
+- Montgomery GI Bill® Active Duty (MGIB-AD) For active-duty members who enroll and pay $100 per month for 12 months, they are entitled to receive a monthly education benefit once they have completed a minimum service obligation.

 - Certificate of Eligibility for all veterans

-- Most recent DD214 for veterans who are not on active duty
+- Most recent DD214 for veterans no longer on active duty

-- If you have used your benefits at another school, form 22-1995: Change of Program or Place of Training
+- If you have used your benefits at another school, VA Form 22-1995: Change of Program or Place of Training

 - Notification to Duquesne's certifying official is required for each semester of enrollment.